senlin/lean-wp/README.md

 * changing the order of Pages and Posts in the sidebar menu of the WP Dashboard.

 There are various plugins that take care of a few or more items on the list above, but to be honest we were getting tired of having to install 5-10 different plugins to bend WordPress into submission.
 The Lean WP plugin therefore is a collection of functions, hooks and filters to target all of our frustrations.

+For more information, please have a look at the [extensive documentation](https://so-wp.com/lean-wp-docs) we have made available for the Lean WP plugin, including features, FAQs and screenshots.